 Yeasts are single-celled organisms that are classed in the kingdom Fungi.
 Thus they are related to molds and mushrooms.
 Yeasts live by consuming carbohydrates, including sugars, and they convert these to ethanol and carbon dioxide gas.
 In other words, when we enjoy a cocktail, we are drinking yeast poop.
 Ugh.

 Yeasts occur naturally wherever sugars are present, such as on the skins of grapes and other fruits.
 If early humans mashed grapes for juice, the juice would have contained yeasts from the grape skins.
-If leftover juice was sitting around for a few days, the yeasts would have been working away producing alcohol and voilà!
+If leftover juice sat around for a few days, the yeasts would have been working away producing alcohol.
+And voilà!
 Wine!

 Bubblies of Antiquity

-Although the essential ingredient for an alcoholic drink is ethanol, carbon dioxide is produced by the yeast at the same time.
-This is seen in the wine as effervescence, or bubbles.
-Most early winemakers regarded the bubbles as a fault and tried to eliminate them; however, a few chose to enhance the bubbles by adding additional sugar which would undergo a “secondary fermentation.”
+Although the essential ingredient for an alcoholic drink is ethanol, the yeast also produces carbon dioxide at the same time.
+We see this in the wine as effervescence, or bubbles.
+Most early winemakers regarded the bubbles as a fault and tried to eliminate them.
+However, a few chose to enhance the bubbles by adding additional sugar which would undergo a “secondary fermentation.”

 The Brit Connection

 The bottles of wine warmed up from their French winter, the yeast awoke and the fermentation process resumed.
-Since the bottle was sealed, the carbon dioxide could not escape and the result was a bubbly beverage, which had not been intended by the winemaker.
+Since the bottle was sealed, the carbon dioxide could not escape.
+The result was a bubbly beverage, one which had not been intended by the winemaker.

 The Brits rather liked the sparkling wine that resulted, and came to associate it with the Champagne district of France.
 The English physician and scientist Christopher Merret studied the wines, and he showed in 1662 that excess sugar was the source of the carbonation.
-He explained a process by which any wine could be made sparkling by adding additional sugar before bottling, an approach presently known as “méthode champenoise” or méthode traditionnelle.
+He explained a process by which any wine could be made sparkling by adding additional sugar before bottling.
+That approach is presently known as “méthode champenoise” or méthode traditionnelle.

 Champagne – The Grande Dame

-Although the French did not single-handedly invent the Champagne that we now know, they made significant improvements in the quality and production processes of many wines.
+Thus the French did not single-handedly invent the Champagne that we now know.
+However, they certainly made significant improvements in the quality and production processes of many wines.
 In 1668 the monk Dom Pérignon became cellarer (cellar master) at the Abbey of Hautvillers, in the Champagne region.
 He became highly respected for expanding its vineyards and guiding its wine production.
 More than a hundred years after his death, one of his successors rewrote history to paint Pérignon as the sole inventor of Champagne, which by that time was enjoying rapidly increasing popularity across Europe and the British Isles.

 Champagne’s Disrespected Cousins